 University of Sussex

-The first two years of the degree provide an introduction to FinTech, as well as coding and programming skills.
-During the third year, the curriculum covers many aspects of blockchain technology: cryptography, blockchain construction, applications of distributed ledger technology, smart contracts, and cryptocurrency markets (bitcoin and ether).
+The first two years of the program provide an introduction to FinTech, as well as coding and programming skills.
+During the third year, the curriculum covers many aspects of blockchain technology: cryptography, blockchain construction, applications of distributed ledger technology, smart contracts, and cryptocurrency markets (Bitcoin and Ether).

 Manchester Metropolitan University

-Since September 2018, Manchester Metropolitan University has offered a MSc FinTech degree.
-The degree can be completed full-time in one year or part-time in two years, at the university’s campus in Manchester, England.
+Since September 2018, Manchester Metropolitan University has offered a Master of Science (MS) in FinTech.
+The degree can be completed full-time in one year or part-time in two years, and is taught on-campus in Manchester, England.

-The degree program is less focused on blockchain but strives to ensure students graduate ready for senior jobs in financial services – from innovative tech start-ups to large banking institutions.
+The curriculum covers recent innovations in technology including digital finance, machine learning, and behavioural science.
+The fundamentals of programming are taught, and an in-depth consultancy-based dissertation is required.
+The program is less focused on blockchain but strives to ensure students graduate ready for senior jobs in financial services – from innovative tech start-ups to large banking institutions.

 University of Stirling

 A three-month summer dissertation project is required.
-Recent examples include: an analysis of bitcoin investment strategies; and implementing a contract manager on blockchain.
+Recent examples have included: an analysis of bitcoin investment strategies; and implementing a contract manager on blockchain.

 Since October 2018, the Innovation and Entrepreneurship Business School (IEBS) has offered a Master in Blockchain & FinTech.
-The online degree is offered in Spanish only.
+Taught in Spanish, the degree is offered 100% online.

 IEBS was founded in Spain in 2009 as an alternative to traditional business schools.
 It has headquarters in Madrid, Barcelona, and Montevideo, Uruguay.
 Programs are certified and accredited by the King Juan Carlos University (URJC) based in Madrid.

-Since October 2018, the Hochschule Mittweida University of Applied Sciences has offered a Master of Science in Blockchain & Distributed Ledger Technology (DLT).
-The degree is taught on-campus in Mittweida, Germany and is bilingual, with some courses taught in English but the majority taught in German.
+Since October 2018, the Hochschule Mittweida University of Applied Sciences has offered a Master of Science (MS) in Blockchain and Distributed Ledger Technology (DLT).
+The degree is taught on-campus in Mittweida, Germany.
+Some courses are taught in English but the majority are held in German.

 EU Business School

-An MBA degree is awarded by Universidad Católica San Antonio, a private university located in Murcia, Spain.
+The MBA degree is awarded by the Universidad Católica San Antonio, a private university located in Murcia, Spain.